f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 Users
 =====

-Under the **User Management -> Users*** page Local Users may be defined, passwords set or changed, and then assigned to specific roles (Admin or Operator).
+Under the **User Management -> Users*** page Local Users may be defined, and passwords set or changed, and then assigned to specific roles (Admin or Operator).
 An account may also be locked, and that may be changed here.

 .. image:: images/initial_setup_of_rseries_platform_layer/image38.png
   :align: center